salimah-web/Mock-ATM-Script/README.md

-A basic python scripts that is intended to run basic banking operations like withdrawal, deposit e.t.c
+A basic python scripts that is intended to run basic banking operations like withdrawal, deposit, generate account number e.t.c